nikhil0207/opendoc-sg-courts-mobile-app-user-guide/draft.md

 **What's new**
 - Temporary rebranding of the App
 - For Law Firm Users who login using CorpPass
-	- Rename Upcoming Hearings to My Hearings.
+	-	**Upcoming Hearings** renamed as **My Hearings**.
-	- View the list of court hearing venues and your hearings scheduled in the venue for the day.
+	-	See the list of court hearing venues and your hearings scheduled in the venue for the day.
-	- Removal of Case Title for FJC cases in My Hearings and Venue Info.
-	- See an icon on the hearing in My Hearings if the case is represented by you (who is logged in).
+	- Icon appears against case represented by you in My Hearings.
-	- Court orders will have Authentic Court Order features.
+	- Authentic Court Order features for court orders.
-	- Security improvements.
+	- Security improvements

 **Known Issues**
 - Document sharing for iOS is not available.